caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    .. container::

-      If one of the process variables is an array with more than one element and if Count is a number greater than zero, then the specified Count is ignored and the value shown in the last column of the table is used.
+      If one of the process variables is an array with more than one element and if Count is a number greater than zero, the specified Count is ignored and the value shown in the last column of the table is used.
 Under the same circumstances, if Count is a name, then it is used only if it is greater than 0 and less than what would be used if it were a number.
 That is, Count from a